Ujhik/Dynamic-Storage-Piles/README.md

 Each stack has 10 slots that can be used to store any item.

 Vanilla stacks and piles models are used:
+- Wood Stack
+- Finewood Stack
+- Corewood Stack
-- Wood stack
+- Yggdrasil Wood Stack
-- Fine wood stack
-- Core wood stack
-- Yggdrasil wood stack
+- Ashwood stack
-- Stone pile
+- Stone Pile
-- Coal pile
+- Coal Pile
-- Black marble pile
+- Black Marble Pile
+- Grausten Pile
+- Pile of Skulls
+- Bone Stack
-- Coin pile
+- Coin Stack

 ![StackOverview](https://raw.githubusercontent.com/MSchmoecker/Dynamic-Storage-Piles/master/Docs/StackOverview.png)